Renaissance (band): Third incarnation

+Deaths of former members

+Keith Relf (born 22 March 1943), the band's original lead singer, died on 12 May 1976, electrocuted while playing a poorly-earthed guitar.

 Betty Thatcher (born 16 February 1944), the band's non-performing lyricist who wrote most of the lyrics for the band (mostly for the second 'classic' lineup, but starting with the original Relf-led version), died on 15 August 2011.

-On 20 November 2012, Michael Dunford (born 8 July 1944) died from a cerebral hemorrhage at his home in Surrey, England.
+Michael Dunford (born 8 July 1944) died from a cerebral hemorrhage on 20 November 2012 at his home in Surrey, England.
 A few weeks later, Haslam stated that the band would continue touring in the future, despite losing "her guiding light".
-In February 2013, it was announced that Ryche Chlanda would be the guitarist on their 2013 tour, and he has established a permanent role in the band, although not appearing on their 2015 UK and European dates.
+In February 2013, it was announced that Ryche Chlanda would be the guitarist on their 2013 tour.

-John Tout died of lung failure on 1 May 2015 at the Royal Free Hospital in Hampstead, London.
-According to ultimateclassicrock.com, the band paid tribute to their former keyboardist on their Facebook page, saying: “He was an amazing musician, highly contributing to the unique sound of the band from 1970–1980."
+John Tout (born 2 September 1944) died of lung failure on 1 May 2015 at the Royal Free Hospital in Hampstead, London.
+The band paid tribute to their former keyboardist on their Facebook page, saying “He was an amazing musician, highly contributing to the unique sound of the band from 1970–1980."

+David J. Keyes, the band's latter-day bassist and vocalist, died in July 2019 from leiomyosarcoma.

+John Hawken (born 9 May 1940), the band's original keyboardist, died on May 15, 2024, at the age of 84.